Lake freighter: Development of the lake freighter

 An early variation on the lake freighter was the whaleback, designed by Alexander McDougall.
 These had cigar-shaped bodies that barely rose out of the water when fully loaded, and carried bulk cargo on the lakes from 1888 through 1970.

 The early lake freighters required cargo to be manually unloaded, or with assistance from unloading machinery at the docks.
 In 1902, Hennepin was the first ship to be retrofitted with self-unloading equipment, allowing its cargo to be landed in a fraction of the time.

 Around 1916, 600 ft vessels more or less became the standard size.

+Ford Motor Company's Henry Ford II and of 1924 were the first lake freighters with diesel engines.

 After World War II, several oceangoing freighters and tankers were transported to the Great Lakes and converted to bulk carriers as a way to acquire ships cheaply.
 The oil tanker became the bulk freighter MV Lee A. Tregurtha In addition, the freighter Outer Island was originally commissioned as LCT-203 for use as a tank landing craft during World War II.

 In the mid-20th century, 300 lakers worked the lakes, but by the early 21st century, there were fewer than 140 active.
 By the 1990s, older and smaller self-unloaders and straight-deck freighters were converted into tug-barges.

+(1974–2015 730 ft) was the last laker built in the classic style.